Liquidity ratios explained: types, formulas and examples

 What is liquidity?

-Liquidity is how much cash your business has available to pay bills immediately.
-This includes cash in the bank plus anything you can quickly convert to cash.
+Liquidity is the cash your business has available to pay bills right now.
+This includes money in the bank plus anything you can quickly convert to cash, such as short-term investments.

 - Cash flow problems cause 82% of business failures

-- Liquidity ratios help you assess your short-term financial health (12 months or less)
+- Liquidity ratios show your short-term financial health (12 months or less)

 Understanding your liquidity helps you decide how to manage operations, expenses and investments.